 1. Training opportunities

 That said, training opportunities shouldn’t only be reserved for new managers.
 HR can also help experienced managers become more effective leaders.
 For instance, let’s say one of your managers is feeling overwhelmed because their team just scaled rapidly.
 You can offer training on how to manage diverse teams or recommend a course on how to maintain productivity while overseeing a larger group.
-In short: where possible, try to serve as the bridge between managers and the resources they need to succeed.

 2. Performance reviews